Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Moreover, one is likely to experience dehydration due to medications, including laxatives and diuretics.
 Most importantly, incontinence can lead to dehydration since the elderly tend to limit their water intake.

 It must be understood that inadequate fluid intake is a major factor in dehydration.
-If you have an oral pool habit of fluid intake, it can lead to inability and poor access to fluids.
-In the health care settings, this can be linked to inadequate training of the staff and lack of education regarding the importance of hydration.
+If you have an oral pool habit of fluid intake, it can lead to an inability to access fluids.

 The risk factors of dehydration are the following: